Close

 The Many Castles of England

-Castles are one of the most fascinating and evocative sites in Europe.
-These ancient, imposing fortresses conjure images of knights and damsels, jousting matches, balls, royalty and boundless luxury, as well as darker images like sieges, battles and executions.
-Even today, we are still fascinated by these massive structures, be they in ruins or intact grand homes and museums.
+Castles are some of the most fascinating and evocative sites in Europe.
+These ancient, imposing fortresses conjure images of knights and damsels, jousting and boundless luxury, as well as darker images like sieges, battles and executions.
+Even today, we are still fascinated by these massive structures, be they in ruins or grand stately homes and museums.
 We are motivated to explore them, no matter whether they are on our doorsteps or we are visiting from far away.
 Who doesn’t love a good castle?

 Bamburgh Castle